shawdm/darrenshaw_org/cv.md

 Including IBM's High Value Patent Award for "Cooperative non-repudiated message exchange in a network environment" a verifiable, shared chat transcription log.

 ### Hermes Creative Award 2017 - Best Use of User Generated Content
 I was the lead developer for "Watson Poet", an AI based system that generated poems from social media messages.
-The system was used in an IBM marketing campaign winning the Hermes award.
+The system was used in an IBM marketing campaign, winning the Hermes award.

 ### Best Fan Engagement - 2016 Sports Technology Awards
 IBM and Wimbledon won against competition from the Rugby World Cup and European Golf Tour.
 The Cognitive Social Command Centre I led the development of was referenced in the reasons for IBM and Wimbledon winning the award.